bradgarropy/facebook-nearest-neighbors/README.md

 There was no indication of how the list of points would be provided, so I assumed there was a file on the system which contained the relevant data.
 Based on this assumption, my solution accepts a file path as input from which to read the points.

+I went a little above and beyond here and created [tools/neighbors.py][2], a script which generates a file with as many points as you specify.

 ## 💀 Execution

 If you want to see my solution, clone the repository and execute it locally!